 Or perhaps you’d want to use the second device for other crypto assets than the first one.
 So that you have a specific device depending on the asset you want to use.

 Another case we see often is two individuals sharing one account.
 In this way, the two could each have their own device and access the crypto assets as desired.
 This can be interesting for families for example.

 With the launch of the Ledger Nano X, many Nano S users have purchased one to enjoy its mobile capabilities and increased storage.
 It’s equally possible to use your new device for your old accounts, thus letting you manage your crypto assets through your smartphone.
 Your Ledger Nano S can still be used as a backup for your Ledger Nano X in this case.

-To create a backup of your first device, you will need to use the 24-word recovery phrase you received when first using it.
+To create a backup device for your first wallet, you will need to use the 24-word recovery phrase you received when first using it.
 You can then enter your 24 words into your second device by using the restore option to create a backup.
-To have more details and see our step by step instruction for the backup, read this article: Restore from Recovery Phrase.
+To have more details and see our step-by-step instructions for the backup, read this article: Restore from Recovery Phrase.
 These will be key for initializing.

 Trust yourself and keep learning.
 If you enjoy getting to grips with crypto and blockchain, check out our School of Block video getting inside the head of a crypto scammer.